wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/6-summary.md

 -   Create Site Schedules

 In this lab, you learned how a Vaccination Program Manager can quickly pull data into Dataverse to create new records.
 You also discovered how to create new Reference Data to launch new Vaccine Sites and Locations.
-Finally, you setup Master Data to manage Vaccine and Program data for Microsoft Vaccine Management.
+Finally, you set up Master Data to manage Vaccine and Program data for Microsoft Vaccine Management.